Southeastern Conference: Head coach compensation

-The total pay of head coaches includes university and non-university compensation including base salary, income from contracts, foundation supplements, bonuses and media and radio pay as of the 2021 season.
-As a private institution, Vanderbilt is not obligated to disclose salary information.
+The total pay of head coaches includes university and non-university compensation including base salary, income from contracts, foundation supplements, bonuses and media and radio pay as of the most recent 2024 season.

 Player awards

 Each year, the conference selects various individual awards.
 In 1994, the conference began honoring former players from each school annually with the SEC Football Legends program.

 50th anniversary All-Time SEC Team

 In 1982, the SEC Skywriters, a group of media covering the Southeastern Conference, selected members of their All-Time SEC Team for the first fifty years (1933–82) of the SEC.